State Tax Watch 2025

 Ohio

-• Gov. Mike DeWine’s proposed budget would create a new $1,000 child tax credit available to children under seven if their parents are employed on a full-time basis.
+- Gov. Mike DeWine’s proposed budget would create a new young Child Tax Credit for children of working families.
+The refundable credit of up to $1,000, depending on earnings, would provide a boost to children under seven.
+The maximum credit is available to eligible children if their parents are employed on a full-time basis before it begins phasing out.
 His budget would also expand eligibility for publicly funded child care programs and raise taxes on tobacco, marijuana, and sports betting.

 Oklahoma